 Our agent needs to represent and reason with large quantities of knowledge about the world.
 This knowledge is kept in a knowledge base.
 This contains a set of statements about the world, expressed in some logic/knowledge representation language.
 Reasoning with this knowledge is done by an inference engine.
-An inference engine is a program that draws conclusions from the knowledge in the knowledge base.
+An inference engine is a program that draws conclusions from the knowledge in the knowledge base; it will implement one of the logic's proof theories.